Cosmic muon flux attenuation methods for superconducting qubit experiments: Shallow Underground Sites

 The second site is a side tunnel in an underground highway known as the Vallvidrera tunnels running under the `Collserola' hill, with an approximated average depth of 120~m, with a peak height of 170~m (Fig.~\ref{Fig:Vall}).

-As a reference of a more realistic depth where qubit laboratories could be easily located, we also performed measurements in a much shallower site of 6~m in the sub-basement of the ALBA synchrotron located near the Bellaterra campus\footnote{https://www.cells.es/}.
+As a reference of a more realistic depth where qubit laboratories could be easily located, we also performed measurements in a much shallower site 6~m deep in the sub-basement of the ALBA synchrotron located near the Bellaterra campus\footnote{https://www.cells.es/}.

 The results are shown in Fig.~\ref{Fig:counts}.
-All measurements were taken over 48 hours to minimize statistical uncertainty (smaller than the data markers in the plot).
-Above ground, we measure on average 40 CPM.
-The TMB and Vallvidrera shallow sites investigated display a muon count of 1.4 CPM and 1.1 CPM, respectively, achieving a screening factor of 29 and 36 with respect to ground.
+All measurements were taken over 48 hours to minimize statistical uncertainty (smaller than the data markers on the plot).
+Above ground, we measure on average 41.38 CPM.
+The TMB and Vallvidrera shallow sites investigated display a muon count of 1.4 CPM and 1.1 CPM, respectively, achieving screening factors of 29 and 36 with respect the above ground measurements.
 The 6~m shallower site achieves a rate of 20 CPM, representing a screening factor of 2.
-In all data, we have already subtracted the spurious coincidence counts from the apparatus dead time, as detailed in Sec.~\ref{sec2.3}.
+In all data, we have already subtracted the spurious coincidence counts from the apparatus dead time, as detailed in Section~\ref{sec2.3}.
+In Fig.~\ref{Fig:counts} we show the counts per cm$^{2}$ per minute, calculated from the CPM divided by the effective area of the scintillators in cm$^{2}$.

-For the case of the Vallvidrera tunnels, we have collected data for single events in our detector with the result of 1047.4 counts per minute.
+Inside the Vallvidrera tunnels, we have collected data for single events in our detector with the result of 1047.4 CPM.
 This represents a factor 1.68 higher than above ground in a usual office space, which is consistent with the presence of heavy minerals in the tunnels generating a higher amount of radioactivity.
 This is also consistent with measurements in deep underground laboratories.
 Therefore, it is necessary to equip qubit measurement setups with screening against this type of radioactivity, such as a lead shield.
-Note that given the low amount of cosmic ray flux in this shallow site, the re-excitation of lead isotopes detailed in Sec.~\ref{sec1.1} would take a much longer time scale than above ground.
+Note that given the low amount of cosmic ray flux in this shallow site, the spallation events discussed in Section~\ref{sec1.1} would also be reduced.

-Assuming one is able to screen environmental radioactivity using lead shielding, as is usual in underground sites, the screening factor obtained at 100~m depths would lead to a decrease of events to a level of $\sim3\times10^{-4}$~s$^{-1}$cm$^{-2}$.
-Using typical device dimensions for superconducting qubits of $\sim1$~cm$^{-2}$, a device placed in such a shallow site would experience an average of 0.018 counts per minute, or 0.3~mHz, compared to 0.54 counts per minute, or 9~mHz, above ground.
+Assuming one is able to screen environmental radioactivity using lead shielding and employ radiopure setups, as is usual in underground sites, the screening factor obtained at 100~m depths would lead to a decrease of events to a level of $\sim3\times10^{-4}$~s$^{-1}$cm$^{-2}$.
+Using typical device dimensions for superconducting qubit chips of $\sim1$~cm$^{-2}$, a device placed in such a shallow site would experience an average of 0.018 counts per minute, or 0.3~mHz, compared to 0.54 counts per minute, or 9~mHz, above ground.